-Elizabeth Scott B A (Hons) Counselling Registered MBACP Counsellor & Supervisor
+Elizabeth Scott B A (Hons) Reg MBACP (Accred) Counsellor & Supervisor

 At times, life can feel challenging or confusing.
 It can be a struggle to make sense of our circumstances.
 Relationship issues, anxiety, depression, loss, bereavement and divorce, are common problems that many of us face in our lives, which can affect our happiness and quality of life.
 My professional, but caring and down to earth approach aims to be supportive and sensitive whilst we work through your issues and difficulties.